kylezeeuwen/ds-disaster-response-pipeline/NOTES.md

 YOU ARE HERE:
-  * testing app changes via `drma; docker-compose build flask_app; docker-compose up -d mysql flask_app;  docker logs -f flask_app`
+  * (DONE) testing app changes via `drma; docker-compose build flask_app; docker-compose up -d mysql flask_app;  docker logs -f flask_app`
     * (DONE - could be improved) getting caught on container not rebuilding, causing stale code to run and changes to not take affect
     * `./run.sh takes care of this`

-  * how to prevent repeated nltk downloads - slowing down iteration time
+  * (DONE) how to prevent repeated nltk downloads - slowing down iteration time

+  * capture Train and test IDs for model instance and write to DB
+  * update query in run_model_on_all_data to only score using Test
+  * update tables to have model specific results stored
+     * TODO: refactor results in DB so that we can save multiple models and compare
+  * allow model instance selection on FE
+    * FE POC to return JSON
+  * TODO: add visualisations and submit
+    * FE Chart1 : key metrics for each classifier

   * how to add an init section to a flask app